 Debra has successfully tried bench and jury cases to verdict in federal court as well as commercial arbitrations and has experience in federal district courts in D.C., Pennsylvania, Puerto Rico, New York, Texas, Virginia, Illinois, and Washington.

-Debra is co-sponsor of Jones Day's Black Lawyer Group and a member of the Washington Committee on Diversity.
+Debra is co-sponsor of Jones Day's Black Lawyers Group and a member of the Washington Committee on Diversity.
 She also maintains an active pro bono practice through the DC Children's Law Center and has handled several clemency petitions through the Clemency Project.
 Debra also serves on the board of Council for Court Excellence (CCE).

 - St. John's University (J.D.
 2008); University of Maryland, College Park (B.A. in Spanish 2005; Honors Program)